 "So that's the way he plays it."
 Neil was nasty.
 "Well, it's no less than I expected from him."

-"Neil, stay out of my business.
+"Neil, I'm getting really tired of singing this song.
+Stay out of my business.
 Our business.
 If I had wanted your advice I would have asked for it."

 "Your mother always took my advice."